-- Lifestyle sticker shock: People in retirement generally need at least 80 percent of their pre-retirement income.
+- Lifestyle sticker shock: A rule of thumb for retirees is to plan on needing approximately 80 percent of their pre-retirement income.

-- Take advantage of your employer plan and match (if any) and avoid borrowing from your 401(k).
+- Take advantage of your employer plan and match (if any).

 - Keep a balanced portfolio that doesn’t include too much of your employer’s stock.